Bunnings Interview Questions

 3. Can you tell me when you received negative feedback from your manager?
 How did you handle it?

-4. Have you ever been in a situation where you had a big workload and felt overwhelmed?
+4. Have you ever been in a situation with a heavy workload and felt overwhelmed?
 How did you deal with that?

 5. Could you tell me when your punctuality or attendance impacted your work?